j-ulrich/jquery-simulate-ext/doc/drag-n-drop.md

 -------
 __Note:__ With the [current version](https://github.com/jquery/jquery-ui/blob/485ca7192ac57d018b8ce4f03e7dec6e694a53b7/tests/jquery.simulate.js)
 of `jquery.simulate.js`, drag & drop simulation within child-iframes does not work correctly when the parent page is scrolled.
-Therefore, the jQuery simulate extended repository contains a fixed version of `jquery.simulate.js` at [`libs/jquery.simulate.js`](https://github.com/j-ulrich/jquery-simulate-ext/tree/master/libs/jquery.simulate.js).
+Therefore, the jquery-simulate-ext repository contains a fixed version of `jquery.simulate.js` at [`libs/jquery.simulate.js`](https://github.com/j-ulrich/jquery-simulate-ext/tree/master/libs/jquery.simulate.js).

 The plugin supports simulation of drag & drop within child-iframes since version 1.1.
 For the simulation to work,